 You've been using Figured for some time now - what made you get on to Xero and Figured?

-We used to use Sage when I took over the books, and it was not at all farmer friendly, it was really clunky not nice to use.
+We used to use Sage when I took over the books, and it was not at all farmer-friendly.
+It was really clunky and not nice to use.
 We then used spreadsheets for a few years but we decided we needed something more.
 We had come across Figured in our research and knew we wanted to use it, and knew we had to use Xero with Figured.
-In a roundabout way it was actually Figured that made us choose Xero.
+In a roundabout way, it was actually Figured that made us choose Xero.

 You do a lot of budgeting in Figured, have you always been strong on planning?

-What Figured gives us is a good or bad day once a month, not a good or bad day once a year - it's no good sending everything off to the accountant at the end of the year and then finding out down the track that you didn't make any money last year - you need to know that during the year to be able to say 'okay its not going well we need to pulling the reins in a bit for the rest of the year'.
+What Figured gives us is a good or bad day once a month, not a good or bad day once a year - it's no good sending everything off to the accountant at the end of the year and then finding out down the track that you didn't make any money last year - you need to know that during the year to be able to say 'Okay it's not going well, we need to be pulling the reins in a bit for the rest of the year'.

-I'd like to say a big thanks to Jaci for sitting down for a chat, it was great to hear about their operation in Shropshire and how Proper Good Dairy is serving the community!
-Check out their website here for more information, and they also have a great instagram which you can check out here!
+A big thanks to Jaci for sitting down with us to chat, it was great to hear about their operation in Shropshire and how Proper Good Dairy is serving the community!